-The demand for cycle parking will increase substantially with HS2 in place and therefore significantly improved and enhanced dedicated secure off street cycle facilities and parking should be included as part of the station design.
+The demand for cycle parking will increase substantially with HS2 in place and therefore significantly improved and enhanced dedicated secure off street cycle facilities and parking should be included as part of the station design., with appropriate design to contribute to a high quality public realm and allow pedestrian movement.
 The design of these facilities should contribute to a high quality public realm and allow pedestrian movement.
 Any new developments in the Euston area should provide cycle parking in accordance with the levels set out in the London Plan, thus ensuring that new residents and occupants have access to facilities separate to those at Euston Station.